JohanDevl/Export_Trakt_4_Letterboxd/README.md

 1. Check that your Trakt.tv profile is public
 2. Verify your authentication configuration
-3. Run `./setup_trakt.sh` again to refresh your tokens
+3. Ensure your config.toml file has the correct Trakt.tv client ID and secret
 4. Check logs in the `logs` directory for detailed error information

 ## Acknowledgements